‘Attack On Titan’ Season 2 Gets English Dub, Toonami Confirms April 29

 — ｢ マイケル ｣ (@otxku) April 1, 2017

-[Featured image by Funimation]
+[Featured Image by Funimation]